markert/fili.js/README.md

 // create a filter instance from the calculated coeffs var iirFilter = new IirFilter(filterCoeffs);

-// simulate the filter with 10 samples from a ramp for (var cnt = 0; cnt < 10; cnt++) {
+// run the filter with 10 samples from a ramp for (var cnt = 0; cnt < 10; cnt++) {
   console.log(iirFilter.singleStep(cnt));
 }